LogtalkDotOrg/logtalk3/QUICK_START.md

 * XSB MT:         `xsbmtlgt`   (first run may require `sudo`)
 * YAP:            `yaplgt`

-On MacOS X systems, `/opt/local/bin` must be in your PATH to run the scripts.
+On macOS systems, `/opt/local/bin` must be in your PATH to run the scripts.
 Terminal command files for running Logtalk with selected backend Prolog compilers are also available on the Logtalk installation folder (by default, `/opt/local/share/logtalk/scripts/macosx/command_files`; for easy access, the